viet-aus-it/vait-discord-bot/README.md

 # On the root folder of the project RUN
 docker-compose up
 # OR
-docker composer up -d # to run the container in the background (detach mode)
+docker-compose up -d # to run the container in the background (detach mode)
 ```

 ---